-Research in our laboratory focuses on understanding the mechanical and transport properties of biological systems at cellular and tissue levels.
-Using both computational and experimental approaches, we study the interactions of blood cells (leukocytes, platelets, red blood cells), tissue resident cells (macrophages, mast cells), and circulating tumor cells with vascular endothelium under pathophysiological conditions such as inflammation, atherosclerosis, thrombosis, sickle cell disease, and cancer metastasis.
-Another aspect of our research is tumor ablation where we study the mechanical destruction of tumor tissue by cavitation bubbles generated by high-intensity focused ultrasound.
-We also develop novel rheological methods for characterization of living cells and tissues and use our state-of-the-art computational fluid dynamics models to predict blood flow in vessels with complex geometry.
+Using experimental and theoretical approaches, we 1) develop acoustic technologies for cancer treatment and nerve regeneration and 2) study the interactions of blood cells (leukocytes, platelets, red blood cells), tissue resident cells (macrophages, mast cells), and circulating tumor cells with vascular and lymphatic endothelium under pathophysiological conditions such as inflammation, atherosclerosis, thrombosis, and cancer metastasis.
+We also develop novel methods for rheological characterization of living cells and tissues and use our state-of-the-art computational fluid dynamics models to predict blood flow in vessels with complex geometry.
 Below you will find a short description of our current research projects.

 Figure 1a.
 Bioflux 200 system installed in the laboratory